-In the most basic recipe, the eggs are poached in a sauce of onion, peppers, tomatoes and spices such as cumin and paprika.
-Depending on the region you might also get a spicy sausage, lamb mince or hot green chili paste served with the eggs.
+In the most basic Shakshouka recipe, the eggs are poached in a sauce of onion, peppers, tomatoes and spices such as cumin and paprika.
+Depending on the region, you might also find spicy sausage, lamb mince or hot green chilli paste served with the eggs.
 I’ll take all of the above, thanks!
-Our special addition was bacon because….well…you just can’t go wrong with bacon.
+My special addition was bacon because…well…you just can’t go wrong with bacon.

 - 1 garlic clove, chopped

-- Fresh parsley & coriander, roughly chopped
+- Fresh parsley and/or coriander (cilantro), roughly chopped

 - In a deep frying pan, heat a teaspoon of olive oil over medium-high heat and add the bacon.
 Cook until crispy, then remove to a bowl but reserve the fat in the frying pan.